 It’s important that you plan your holiday carefully after a volcanic ash cloud event has occurred, because you may not be covered if it flares up again.
 For example, if there’s a volcanic eruption in Indonesia that causes travellers to be stuck in Bali, we wouldn’t advise you to start planning your holiday to the area immediately following the event.
 For travel insurance purposes, another eruption won’t be regarded as an “unexpected event”, so you may not be covered.

 Does my policy cover motorcycle or car accidents?

 Bali’s roads are notoriously dangerous.
 Each year, hundreds are killed in road accidents on the island and hundreds more suffer serious injuries.
 Motorbikes may be a popular way to travel the island but they pose considerable danger to tourists.
-One of the most common questions we hear is whether your insurance covers motorcycle or car accidents in Bali.

 Will my insurance cover natural disasters?